bcc-code/developer.bcc.no/_docs/signon/openid-connect.md

   e.g. [Let’s Encrypt](https://letsencrypt.org/))
 * Please contact support if you have any questions regarding SSL certificates.

-**WordPress applications that have the ``BCC Signon`` plugin installed should not follow this tutorial (single logout is included in the plugin).**
+**WordPress applications that have the [BCC LOGIN](https://github.com/bcc-code/bcc-wp/releases) plugin installed should not follow this tutorial (single logout is included in the plugin).**